PARTS OF A ROOF

 The design of a roof can in some cases be quite complex and each part of it carries out a different functionality.

-The different parts or components that make up a house roof are described below.
+The different parts or components that make up a typical house roof are described below.

 The covering that forms the top of a building, meant to protect it against the atmospheric agents and the weather.
 Roof shapes can differ greatly, but the main factors which influence the form are climate and materials.